DebasreeNath48/Turtle/README.md

 # Turtle
-using the turtle library to create shapes and designs
+:point_right: using the turtle library to create shapes and designs.

+Run the codes using the following command:
+> python filename.py